Period Fashions Reference Library

 the original period descriptions of the fashions.

-godey 1854 detail This era was one where ladies fashions were transitioning from a style where bell-shaped skirts were supported by a multitude of petticoats (see 1854 illustration, left) to the introduction of the cage crinoline or hoop-skirt as skirt support.
-Skirts were bell-shaped in the 1850s and early 1860s, slowly during the 60s the skirts fullness shifted to the back and the skirt became cone shaped by the end of the decade (see 1865 illustration, below right), leading the way for the bustle that appeared in the 1870s.
+godey 1854 detail This era was one where ladies fashions saw the transition from a style where bell-shaped skirts were supported by a multitude of petticoats (see 1854 illustration, left)to the introduction of the cage crinoline or hoop-skirt as skirt support.
+Flounced skirts were quite popular in the 1850s; in the late 1860s skirts became elliptical.

 FABRICS AND TRIMS:

-godey's 1860 berthe Fabrics used were most often silks in taffeta, moire or brocades; patterns can be solids, stripes, small prints (both allover and border prints) or plaids.
-For summer wear lightweight silk organza and cotton muslins were popular.
-Colors would be lighter for young ladies, darker for older women.
-Bright red should be avoided, as should black (in America) and very dark colors.
-The gown can be decorated with contrasting or complimentary trim and black or white lace.
-Decorative elements (ruffles, bows, geometric designs, etc.) on the bodice and skirt usually matched, with the skirt decoration reflected on a smaller scale on the berthe (neckline trimming, see illustration) of the bodice.
+TRIM: The gown can be decorated with contrasting or complimentary trim and black or white lace.
+Decorative elements (ruffles, bows, geometric designs, flowers, etc.) on the bodice and skirt usually matched, with the skirt decoration reflected on a smaller scale on the berthe (neckline trimming, see illustration) of the bodice.

 Godey's Lady's Book, February 1860